MQCybersec/mqcybersec-website/src/content/writeups/picoctf-rsa-oracle.md

 ---
 title: "rsa-oracle"
 description: "An attacker was able to intercept communications between a bank and a fintech company.
-They managed to get the message (ciphertext) and the password that was used to encrypt the message."
+They managed to get the message (ciphertext) and the password that was used to encrypt the message.
+After some intensive reconassainance they found out that the bank has an oracle that was used to encrypt the password and can be found here `nc titan.picoctf.net 50466`.
+Decrypt the password and use it to decrypt the message.
+The oracle can decrypt anything except the password."
 pubDate: 2025-04-29
 category: "cryptography"
 author: "tulip"